Mayeda-Research-Group/weighting_highly_selected_samples_ADC_CHIS/README.md

 This script checks seeds for cluster computing.

 m_Format_to_Graphics.R
-This script prepares output for tables and figures and outputs some results tables.
+This script prepares output for tables and figures and outputs some manuscript tables.

 n_Creating_Figures_Graphs.Rmd
-This script generates figures and some results tables.
+This script generates manuscript figures and additional manuscript tables.